MadHoek/Outward_Mods/OutwardMod_AkirothsStashFilters/README.md

 This Mod adds item-filters to the stash-inventory, like we have for the player-inventory.
 Since I started to play this game, I whished for something like that. :)

 All credits regarding the actual coding go to Akiroth or to whoever did it.
-My part was only to pull it out of the broken Stashcraft, fixing the errors it threw up and to make it useable.
+My part on this was only to pull it out of the broken Stashcraft, fixing the errors it threw up and to make it useable.

 Credits: